itorgov/personal-website/README.md

-# My own website
+# My personal website

-This is source code of my own website - https://itorgov.com.
+This is the source code of my personal website - https://itorgov.com.